resilmesh2/CASM/README.md

 The most important thing is to obtain NVD REST API key that should be used by the CVE connector.

 ## Nmap and CVE connector DEMO
-For this demo, we have prepared a `metasploitable3` container in compose.yml, which needs to be uncommented.
+For this demo, we have prepared a `metasploitable3` container in compose.yml, which you need to uncomment.
 Then you can start the CASM application with the following command inside the project root directory:

 ```bash
 docker compose up -d
 ```

-Then build start the ISIM application the same way and make sure the `external: true` is uncommented in `casm_isim_test_network` network.
+Then, build and start the ISIM application similarly and ensure the `external: true` is uncommented in the `casm_isim_test_network` network.
 When everything is up and running, you can run the nmap demo by running:

 ```bash